The Royal Artillery Museum is a registered charity which was created to care for and display the Royal Artillery collection.

 Education – To promote the Royal Artillery’s collection and heritage as a resource for the training of Royal Artillery personnel, and to encourage learning through enjoyment for educational groups and the wider public.

-Research – To facilitate and encourage the use of the collection for academic, military, family and personal research into artillery systems and technology, the history of the Regiment, and the service and lives of its Servicemen and women, and its families.
+Research – To facilitate and encourage the use of the collection for academic, military, family and personal research into artillery systems and technology, the history of the Regiment, and the service and lives of Gunners and their families.

 Civil-Military Relations – To provide a focus for the integration of the Royal Artillery, and the British Army more widely, with civilian society, and to contribute to the recruitment and retention of Army personnel.

-Sustainability – To develop the organisational and financial resilience necessary to secure the future of the collection and ensure RAM can continue to meet its strategic objectives in the long term.
+Sustainability – To develop the organisational and financial resilience necessary to secure the future of the collection and ensure the museum can continue to meet its strategic objectives in the long term.

 The Royal Artillery Museum manages the collection on behalf of the Royal Artillery Historical Trust.
-More information on the Trust work is available here.
+More information on the Trust work is available on their website here.